What is the purpose of gentamicin injection?

 Gentamicin Injection is used to treat serious bacterial infections in a variety of body locations.
-Gentamicin is an aminoglycoside antibiotic, which implies it belongs to a class of antibiotics called aminoglycosides.
-It acts by either destroying or inhibiting the growth of bacteria.
+Gentamicin is an aminoglycoside antibiotic, which implies that it belongs to a class of antibiotics called aminoglycosides.
+It acts by either annihilating or repressing the development of microorganisms.

 What does gentamicin 80mg stand for?

-80 mg gentamicin An aminoglycoside antibiotic, injection, is used to treat serious bacterial infections of the lungs, skin, belly, blood, brain, urinary system, bones, and joints in the short term.
-This injection destroys or halts the infection-causing bacteria’s growth.
+80 mg of gentamicin An aminoglycoside antibiotic, injection, is used to treat serious bacterial infections of the lungs, skin, belly, blood, brain, urinary system, bones, and joints in the short term.
+This infusion annihilates or stops the contamination causing microbes’ development.

-What is the best way to administer gentamicin injection?
+What is the best way to administer gentamicin injections?

-- Gentamicin Injection is a liquid that can be administered either intravenously (into a vein) or intramuscularly (into a muscle) (into a muscle).
+- Gentamicin Injection is a fluid that can be managed either intravenously (into a vein) or intramuscularly (into a muscle).

 How do you administer 80 mg of gentamicin intravenously?